esojas/HCI-Group-Final-Project/README.md

 # Functionality
 this curent prototype is able to:
 - User are able to register/login/send an email if forgot password.
-Additionally it can detect also if the fields are empty or the password isnt matching when registering or sending an email when forgeting its password.
-However, it doesnt a have database so it doesnt really work.
+Additionally it can also detect if the fields are empty or the password is not matching especially for registering and sending an email when you forgot your password.
+However, it doesn't have a database so it doesn't really work.
-- User can subcribe to newsletter.
+- User can subscribe to the newsletter.
 However again the only function in here is to detect if its empty or not
 - User can view our location in our about us page in google map.
-However we use Fx sudirman as the place since Fluffy Friends doesnt actually exist
+However we use Fx Sudirman as the place since Fluffy Friends doesn't actually exist.
-- User are able to show and hide within a click of a button in the FAQ section
+- User are able to show and hide within a click of a button in the FAQ section.
 - In the adoption page user can view either dogs or cats with a click of a button
-- In all of the booking page it can detect if any of the field is not filled in.
-Where it will then give a popup of error just like the login page.
-However, no actual information is safe since there is no database.

 # Programming Language
 - CSS